jeremih-boop/jeremih-boop/README.md

 - 👋 Hi, I’m @kalijay
-- 👀 I’m interested in information security
+- 👀 I’m interested in information security, AWS and Cloud Computing
-- 🌱 I’m currently learning ethical hacking
+- 🌱 I’m currently a Certified Ethical Hacker
 - 💞️ I’m looking to collaborate on hacktivities for educational purpose
 - 📫 How to reach me jerrymic019@gmail.com